-Here we report high-significance 16%5 resolution SZ observations of a disturbed cluster from the final Planck XMM-Newton cluster validation program, imaging it with nearly $20\times$ better resolution than its original unresolved detection.
-These new data, from the Goddard-IRAM 2-Millimeter Observer (GISMO; Staguhn et al. 2006) on the 30 m Institut de Radioastronomie Millimétrique (IRAM) Telescope on Pico Veleta, Spain, reveal a complex pressure substructure in this merging system and underscore the power of subarcminute SZ follow-up.
+Here we report high-significance 16''.5 resolution SZ observations of a disturbed cluster from the final Planck XMM-Newton cluster validation program, imaging it with nearly $20\times$ better resolution than its original unresolved detection.
+These new data, from the Goddard-IRAM 2-Millimeter Observer (GISMO; Staguhn et al. 2006) on the 30-meter Institut de Radioastronomie Millimétrique (IRAM) Telescope1 on Pico Veleta, Spain, reveal complex pressure substructure in this merging system and underscore the power of subarcminute SZ followup.

 We summarize the known cluster properties in Section 2, discuss the new observations in Section 3, and present the results of our analysis in Section 4.
-We adopt a $\Lambda$ CDM cosmology with $\Omega_M = 0.3$ , $\Omega{\Lambda} = 0.7$ , and $H_0 = 70 \text{ km s}^{-1} \text{ Mpc}^{-1}$ throughout this paper.
+We adopt a Λ CDM cosmology with $\Omega_M = 0.3$, $\Omega{\Lambda} = 0.7$, and $H_0 = 70$ km s-1 Mpc-1 throughout this paper.
 At the redshift of PLCK G147.3-16.6 (z = 0.645; Planck Collaboration IV 2013), 1" corresponds to 6.9 kpc.